roberthead/ruby_on_rails_tutorial/README.md

 #### User Story #1: Creating Content

-IN ORDER TO create content
+IN ORDER TO provide content for our readers
 AS bloggers
 WE WANT to enter posts